Understanding Instance-based Interpretability of Variational Auto-Encoders: Additional Experiments and Details

 As a sanity check for VAE-TracIn, we examine the frequency that a training sample is the most influential one among all training samples over itself, or formally, the frequency that $i=\arg\max_{1\leq i'\leq N} \mathrm{VAE\text{-}TracIn}(x_{i'},x_i)$.
 Due to computational limits we examine the first 128 training samples.
-The results for MNIST, CIFAR, and the averaged result for CIFAR subclasses are reported in Table \ref{tab: validity}.
-The detailed results for each CIFAR subclass are reported in Table \ref{tab: cifar k validity appendix}.
+The results for MNIST, CIFAR, and CIFAR subclasses are reported in Table \ref{tab: validity} and Table \ref{tab: cifar k validity appendix}.
 These results indicate that VAE-TracIn can find the most influential training samples in MNIST and CIFAR subclasses.

-We then conduct an additional sanity check for VAE-TracIn on MNIST.
+We next conduct an additional sanity check for VAE-TracIn on MNIST.
 For two training samples $x_{\mathrm{major}}=x_i$ and $x_{\mathrm{minor}}=x_j$, we synthesize a new sample $\hat{x}=\alpha x_{\mathrm{major}} + (1-\alpha)x_{\mathrm{minor}}$, where $\alpha=0.75$.
 Then, $\hat{x}$ is very similar to $x_{\mathrm{major}}$ but the minor component $x_{\mathrm{minor}}$ can also be visually recognized.
 For each pair of different labels, we obtain $x_{\mathrm{major}}$ and $x_{\mathrm{minor}}$ by randomly picking one sample within each class.
 The entire 90 samples are shown in Figure \ref{fig: mnist 75-25 appendix}.
 We expect a perfect instance-based interpretation should indicate $x_i$ and $x_j$ have very high influences over $\hat{x}$.
 We report quantiles of the 90 ranks of $x_{\mathrm{major}}$ and $x_{\mathrm{minor}}$ sorted by influences over $\hat{x}$ in Table \ref{tab: mnist 75-25 appendix}.
 We then compute the frequency that $x_{\mathrm{major}}$ is exactly the strongest proponent of $\hat{x}$, namely the top-1 score of the major component.
 We compare the results to a baseline model that finds nearest neighbours in a perceptual autoencoder latent space (PAE-NN, \citep{meehan2020non,zhang2018unreasonable}).
 Although VAE-TracIn does not detect $x_{\mathrm{major}}$ as well as PAE-NN, it still has reasonable results, and performs much better in detecting $x_{\mathrm{minor}}$.
 The results indicate that VAE-TracIn can capture potentially influential components.